RealBirdMan91/PostgreSQL/postgres.md

 ## Updating Data

-The keyword `UPDATE` followed by the table name can be used to change a column.
+The keyword `UPDATE` followed by the table name can be used to change column values.
 The `SET` keyword is used for this purpose.
 In one command either one column or several columns can be updated at the same time.

 ```SQL
 -- update single row